allan-tulane/sp23-recitation-05-sshelton1/recitation-05.md

 ## Determinism versus Randomization in Quicksort

-In lecture we saw that adding a random choice of pivot reduced the probability of worst-case behavior for any given input in selection.
+In lecture, we saw that adding a random choice of pivot reduced the probability of worst-case behavior for any given input in selection.
 Let's look at how pivot choices affect Quicksort.
 For this question, refer to the code in `main.py`